 One of our favorites, this little hexagonal speaker kicks out 95 decibels and features a handy clip to attach it to your backpack.
 Enjoy some tunes while gathered round the campfire.

 Swedish brand Morakniv makes reliably good fixed-blade knives.
-Today only, these are all 50% off!
+Today only, these are all 50 percent off!
 For a great all-around, full-tang knife, try the Garberg.
 For a uniquely useful small blade, try the Eldris.
 Both are wonderful choices for the adventurous and outdoorsy on your list!

 Built for backcountry adventures, this tent packs down small and weighs in at just 3 pounds 7 ounces.
 The pole configuration maximizes elbow room and provides plenty of comfort for two.